Talks over boosting Illinois Medicaid payments fail

 As long as Illinois remains without an enacted budget, the proposed order calls for the state to spend an additional $586 million a month to cover Medicaid-related bills incurred after June 30, 2017.

-The proposed order noted that federal reimbursements for Medicaid would reduce Illinois' outlay to $543 million a month.
+The proposed order noted that eventual federal Medicaid reimbursements would reduce Illinois' monthly outlay to $543 million.

-In the wake of Lefkow's order, Illinois general obligation bond prices plummeted and yields soared in U.S. municipal market trading, although the bonds subsequently clawed back some losses.
-The state comptroller last week pledged to not delay or diminish debt service payments.
+In the wake of Lefkow's order, Illinois general obligation bond prices plummeted and yields soared in municipal market trading, although the bonds subsequently clawed back some losses.
+The state comptroller last week pledged to not delay or diminish bond payments.

-There was no immediate reaction to the court filing from the Illinois Attorney General's office.
+Illinois Attorney General spokeswoman Eileen Boyce said the filing is under review "in light of the state's ongoing severe fiscal crisis."

 Entering a third-straight fiscal year without a spending plan could sink Illinois' credit ratings to "junk," a first for any U.S. state.